TerryFunggg/Dotfiles/readme.md

 My personal dotfiles.
-Dotfiles are the customization setting files on Linux or ther Unix-based system, usually store in `.config/` directory.
+Dotfiles are the customization setting files on Linux or other Unix-based system, usually store in `.config/` directory.